-Advice for British nationals travelling or living in areas susceptible to hurricanes, typhoons or tropical cyclones.
+Advice for British nationals travelling or living in areas that are likely to have hurricanes, typhoons or tropical cyclones.

 Tropical cyclones, also called typhoons and hurricanes, usually occur at predictable times of year in distinct parts of the world.

-If you’re travelling or living in these areas, it is important that you prepare effectively and know what to do if you’re likely to be affected by a tropical cyclone.
+If you’re travelling or living in these areas, you must prepare effectively and know what to do if you’re likely to be affected by a tropical cyclone.

 When and where tropical cyclones occur

 Tropical cyclones feed on heat that is released when moist air rises.
 So ‘hurricane season’ coincides with the months in which an area of sea is at its warmest: